n4bb12/verdaccio-github-oauth-ui/README.md

 #### `client-id` and `client-secret` (required)

-These values can be obtained from GitHub OAuth app page at https://github.com/settings/developers.
+These values can be obtained from the GitHub OAuth app page at https://github.com/settings/developers.

 #### `enterprise-origin` (optional)